BEFORE THE STATE BOARD OF EQUALIZATION

 Chevron U.S.A., Inc. v.
 State, 918 P.2d 980, 984 (Wyo.
 1996) quoting Kelsey v.
 Taft, 263 P.2d at 138 (Wyo.
 1953) and Gould v.
 Gould, 245 U.S. 151, 28 S.Ct.
 53, 62 L.Ed.
 211 (1917).

-Petitioner's purchase of the two supermarket' tangible personal property is taxable.
+demonstrate Petitioner's purchase of the two supermarket' tangible personal

 19. Initially, we must determine the meaning of "business" as that term was